abhishekbalam-xyz/thoughts/_posts/2018-02-04-what-do-you-want-to-do-in-life.md

 These are the startup guys, highest (salary) placed, the ones who got into the colleges of their choice.
 And now is the time of their lives, they feel like Gladiators entering the Colosseum, after alot of tortous practice to make a killing out there.
 High on the sweet nectar of success and high on andrenaline for the exciting future that lies ahead of them..

-“ Annoying pompous turds! “, thought of as atleast once in the minds of the youngsters belonging to the other two demographics..
+> “ Annoying pompous turds! “

+Thought of as atleast once in the minds of the youngsters belonging to the other two demographics..

 Their story is’nt all that glamorous, but a little bit more interesting.The truth is, the majority lies in the latter two demographics and their’s is the story no one talks about.